-Am I Experiencing Peripartum Depression Symptoms?
+Am I Experiencing Mental Health Symptoms Of Peripartum Depression?

 Finding out that you will be a parent or recently becoming one may bring up complex emotions.
 As exciting as it can be to bring a new life into the world, the initial joy you might feel at the news of a pregnancy could rapidly turn into fear, hopelessness, loss of interest, sadness, or anxiety.
-After a baby is born, it's not unusual to hear that a parent has developed the “baby blues”.
+After a baby is born, it's not unusual to hear that a parent has developed the “baby blues.”
 However, in some cases, these challenges can signal the presence of peripartum depression, also known as postpartum depression.
 Peripartum depression is a severe and potentially debilitating mental health condition, but one that can typically be treated with the help of a doctor and/or a mental health care provider.

 What is peripartum depression?